Summer is coming to an end, and it’s time to plant Fall annuals!

-Fall is a great time to plant annuals in your yard for color all winter long and into spring.
+Fall is a great time to plant annuals in your yard for color all winter and into spring.

-Sweet Peas – known for their sweet fragrance in the spring, sweet peas are often overlooked until they bloom at which time it is too late to plant here in the Central Valley.
-Best time to plant is in October whether by seed or start for their spring bloom.
+Sweet Peas: known for their sweet fragrance in the spring.
+Sweet peas are often overlooked until they bloom, which is too late to plant here in the Central Valley.
+The best time to plant is in October, whether by seed or a plant for their spring bloom.

 Cyclamen – I like to call them the Queens of the Winter.
 Not really an annual but more like a bulb, Cyclamen give non-stop color until the warm spring days arrive.
-Available in white, white with purple eye, pink, rose, purple, red, wine red and even in colors flamed with white.
+Available in white, white with purple eye, pink, rose, purple, red, wine red, and even in colors flamed with white.
 Super cute minis are available too.

-Violas – often confused with Pansies, Violas are have smaller flowers.
+Violas – often confused with Pansies, Violas have smaller flowers.
 You may already know the most popular Viola, Johnny Jump Up.
 Violas are great to tuck into containers or hanging baskets and bloom better in shadier locations than pansies.

 Snapdragons – known for their height and unique flower they can really make a statement.
 Snaps are available as tall as 3′ or as short as 8″ and a few sizes in between.
 Best grown in full sun, they put their best bloom out in the spring.
 The dwarf varieties are great for containers.

 Primrose – these in-between season fillers may have a short life but a very high impact.
 Usually planted in January as 4″ plants, they are already blooming when we’re all looking for a little more cheeriness in the yard!
 Grow in part to full sun, well-drained soil, and do not keep wet to keep these show stoppers happy.